Updated June 25, 2022

 - These sites make kids prone to sensationalism.

-- Pedriatricians observe that some teens suffer from “Facebook depression”.
+- Pediatricians observe that some teens suffer from “Facebook depression”.
 After spending a lot of time on Facebook and other popular social networking sites, some teens become anxious and moody.
-Also, a vulnerable teen may suffer from depression when he reads great things happening to his friends, and his life is not so great in comparison.
+Again, this seems to be caused by being exposed to friends whose idealized presentation of their lives appear to be superior to theirs.
 Teens who experience “Facebook depression” usually have trouble with social interactions in general, according to the American Academy of Pediatrics (AAP).

 - Mizuko Ito of the University of California states that “spending time online is essential for young people to pick up the social and technical skills they need to be competent citizens in the digital age”.
 Kids are learning basic social and technical skills to fully participate in modern society.
 Kids learn to adapt to permanent and public socializing and managing elaborate network of friends and acquaintances.